falconer24/falconer24/README.md

 ### Greetings 👋

 My name is S.S.
 Nishchay.
-I am a software developer and trainer.
+I develop software and teach new engineers how to do the same.

 I live in Pune, India.
 I currently work for Hexagon, India.